EtienLinza/mltest1/README.md

 Main Function:

 The main() function initializes the Tkinter window and starts the application.
-Screenshots
-Here are some screenshots of the application in action:

-Main Screen:

-Model Accuracy Visualization:

 Future Improvements
 Support for More Algorithms: Add more machine learning algorithms like Neural Networks, Gradient Boosting, etc.